chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 console.log(c.hasOwnProperty('foo')); // => true, foo becomes an "own" property of c.
 ```

 - Inheriting properties from other objects also applies to methods.
-Methods in JS are merely properties that refer to functions.
+Methods in JS are merely properties that refer to functions (object properties with function values).
 So when we discuss object properties, that also means methods.

 ```js
 let a = {